drivendataorg/nasa-airport-config-runtime/README.md

 The default values assume that the train features and labels are in the `data` directory in the root of this repository and will save the development dataset to `runtime/data`.

-When testing your submission locally, a Docker container is launched from your computer (or the "host" machine), and the `runtime/data` directory on your host machine is mounted as a read-only directory to `codeexecution/data`.
+When testing your submission locally, a Docker container is launched from your computer (the "host" machine), and the `runtime/data` directory on your host machine is mounted as a read-only directory to `codeexecution/data`.
 In the runtime, your code will then be able to access test features from `codeexecution/data/test_features`.

-For details about how data is accessed in the code execution runtime, see the Code submission format [page](https://www.drivendata.org/competitions/92/competition-nasa-airport-configuration-prescreened/page/442/).
+For details about how data is accessed in the code execution runtime, see the [Code submission format page](https://www.drivendata.org/competitions/92/competition-nasa-airport-configuration-prescreened/page/442/).

 ### Code submission format

 Time is a key element in this competition―we're interested in a _real-time_ solution, one that can predict the future using only information available at the present.
 Assuring that a solution doesn't (accidentally or otherwise) use information from the future is complicated since the final evaluation dataset is a static dataset containing many different prediction times; a feature at 9 AM is valid for predicting 10 AM (it's in the past) but invalid for predicting 8 AM (it's in the future).
 In other words, each prediction time defines a unique set of valid features, different from that of all other prediction times!
 This makes it challenging to ensure that your submission only uses valid time points for each prediction time (and even more challenging for the competition hosts to validate that _all_ submissions are valid!).

 The code execution runtime is designed to avoid the need to track valid and invalid features.
-It simulates real-time conditions for each prediction time:
+It simulates real-time conditions for each prediction time and provides a simple way to access features that are guaranteed to be in the past.
+The process is defined in the [`runtime/entrypoint.sh`](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/runtime/entrypoint.sh), which runs the submissions.
+To summarize, for each prediction time in the submission format:

 1. The [**supervisor**](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/submission-service-alternating/runtime/supervisor.py) script creates a time-censored extract of the features, i.e., features _prior to_ the prediction time, and stores them to `/codeexecution/data` with the same directory structure as the training features.
 It also creates a **partial submission format**, `/codeexecution/data/partial_submission_format.csv`, which includes only rows for the current prediction time.
 2. Your `main.py` runs with a single argument, the prediction time, e.g., `2022-06-09T14:00:00`.
-It can read your model assets, any or all of the time-censored features, and any intermediate files you may have written out in previous iterations..
-It must write a CSV to `/codeexecution/data/prediction.csv` with the same format as the partial submission format, with your predicted probabilities in the `active` column.
+It can read your model assets, any or all of the time-censored features in `/codeexecution/data`, the partial submission format, and any intermediate files you may have written out in previous iterations.
+It must write a CSV to `/codeexecution/data/prediction.csv` with the same format as the partial submission format with your predicted probabilities in the `active` column.
 3. A utility script checks that your predictions for this prediction time has the same indices and same columns as the partial submission format and that the probabilities for each airport and lookahead sum to 1.

-The process is repeated for each prediction time in order, so as long as you only read from `/codeexecution/data`, you can be sure your model isn't using information from the future.
+The process is repeated for each prediction time in order, and then the individual predictions are combined into a single CSV, which is saved to `/codeexecution/submission/submission.csv.zip`.

+So as long as you only read from `/codeexecution/data`, you can be sure your model isn't using information from the future.
 We provide the supervisor and utility scripts; all you need to do is provide `main.py`.
-We have included two sample solutions:
+We have included two sample solutions to help you get started:
 - [`submission_src/main.py`](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/submission_src/main.py), which implements the simplest possible valid submission, using the submission format (uniform probabilties across all configurations) as its prediction.
 - [`benchmark_src/main.py`](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/benchmark_src/main.py), which implements the _Recency-weighted historical forecast_ model from the [benchmark blog post](https://www.drivendata.co/blog/airport-configuration-benchmark).